-The Dual Degree in Economics (M.A.) and Data Science (M.S.) enables students to gain deeper understanding of economic theory and computational methods, while having the time and expertise to engage in research projects that link Data Science and Economics.
-The dual degree entails 15 courses (45 credits), which can be taken sequentially or concurrently.
+The dual degree in economics (M.A.) and data science (M.S.) enables students to gain a deeper understanding of economic theory and computational methods while having the time and expertise to engage in research projects that link data science and economics.
+The dual degree requires 15 courses (45 credits), which can be taken sequentially or concurrently.

 These requirements are:

-- 3 letters of recommendation (for non-Fordham students; 2 for Fordham students);
+- three letters of recommendation for non-Fordham students; two for Fordham students

 - official TOEFL or IELTS scores for non-native English speakers.

-Students will initially be admitted to either the M.A. in Economics or the M.S. in Data Science and then apply for the dual degree (the other M.A./M.S.) once they are approximately 18 credits into their graduate study (i.e., completed 4 courses and are currently registered for at least 2 more).
+Students will initially be admitted to either the M.A. in economics or the M.S. in data science and then apply for the dual degree (the other M.A./M.S.) once they are approximately 18 credits into their graduate study (i.e., completed four courses and are currently registered for at least two more).